-Ah, social media… kinda the best and worst thing — all at once (especially when it comes to marketing).
+Ah, social media… kinda the best and worst thing — all at once (especially when it comes to marketing for photographers).
 While scrolling through TikTok and Instagram is entertaining and fun, it’s also pretty dang overwhelming to think about adding your *own* social media presence to the algorithm and to your to-do list.

 Hello, I get it.
 Like, I really get it.